 Most of us have some bad habits like this when it comes to radiators, perhaps because we don’t fully understand all their ins and outs.
 Here are 10 more important points you should know about your radiators.

 After saying that TRVs don’t make the room warm up faster, what does?
 Increasing the temperature of the hot water will, but not by much.
-And in any case, if it’s already at the maximum, usually 80 deg C, it won’t be able to increase it any higher!
+And in any case, if it’s already at the maximum, usually 80 deg C, you won’t be able to increase it any higher!

 As a rule, if you’re fitting or replacing radiators, try to choose the biggest radiators you can afford.

 The flow temperature can even be lowered without noticing any delay.
 Look at it this way.
 A small, red hot radiator will struggle to heat up a large room compared to a large radiator at a lower temperature in that same room.
 This is how underfloor heating works: the whole floor is heated up to warm the room, so the temperature of underfloor heating doesn’t need to go past 40 deg C.

 The bonus with a lower heating water temperature is that the boiler doesn’t have to work as hard and less gas is burned to reach this lower temperature.
 Savings all around.
 Find out more tips on saving on your energy bills.

 If you’re going ahead and fitting big radiators, don’t pipe them up using small pipes.
 They will take forever to heat up.
 Small pipes are cheaper, can turn around corners without requiring fittings and take up less space, so are more discrete.
-But you will regret it you find out that your big radiators are slow to heat up and then it will be a lot of disruption to change the pipes.
+But you will regret it when you find out that your big radiators are slow to heat up.
+Then it will be a lot of disruption to change the pipes.